wp-plugins/gravity-forms-post-updates/readme.txt

 *   Completely removed the ability to delete posts.
 *   There are some filters to customize things now.
 *   Adds non-query-var template method to setup a form.
-*   Adds a really basic shortcode to setup a form (Ideally when Gravity Forms updates to include the updates to shortcode in 3.6, this will get better).
+*   Adds a really basic shortcode to setup a form (UPDATE: This is still supported, but it is better to use the addition, below, to the gravityform shortcode).
-*   A few notes about the sections above:
+*   Adds an additional attribute to the gravityform shortcode: "update"

+= SHORTCODE =

+`[gravityforms id="1" update] // Loads current post for editing`

+`[gravityforms id="1" update="34"] // Loads post where ID=34 for editing`

+We worked with Rocketgenius, makers of Gravity Forms, to get a small upgrade added that allows us to extend their shortcode, so now you can simply add the "update" attribute to the normal "gravityform" shortcode.
+If you only add "update", it will load the current post in to update.
+If you add an integer to the update attribute, it will use that to load a post by its ID.

 == Installation ==